georgewambold/giact_verification/README.md

 #  customer_response_code: String
 # }
 ```
+## <a name="stubbed_responses">Stubbed Responses</a>
+Using `config.giact_endpoint = :stubbed` will return a set response based on the last name passed.
+These responses were built to be used in acceptance/integration tests.
+The built in responses are as follows:

+# put responses here ;)

 ## <a name="valid_customer">Valid Customer Attributes</a>
 The following are valid customer fields.
 Please note that the required fields noted below only represent the bare minimum.
 Some GIACT services will require additional fields.